isomerpages/csc-knowledge/_ethos-issue-26/The Next Bound of Health and Healthcare.md

 <div class="break">

-<p class="break1">"Health inequities are greatly influenced by ‘non-medical factors that influence health outcomes… the conditions in which people are born, grow, work, live, and age.”</p>
+<p class="break1">Health inequities are greatly influenced by "non-medical factors that influence health outcomes… the conditions in which people are born, grow, work, live, and age".</p>

 </div>